stonea/C-Type-Deduction-Explorer/README.md

 For more fun you may want to use the tool to see how functions and array types decay.
-In other words take the following and put them into the `whatTheHellAreYou` macro and our template functions and see how the deduced
+In other words take the following and put them into the `whatTheHellAreYou` macro and our template functions and see how the types are
-types:
+deduced:

 ``` C++
   int array[10];